 Step 2: Create A Monthly Budget

-Making a budget can be stressful and frustrating but it’s one of the only ways to help get out of debt quickly and easily.
+Making a budget can be stressful and frustrating but it’s one of the only ways to help get out of debt quickly and easily with low income.
 Similar to writing out debts in the previous step, in this one it’s important to write out how much money is outgoing each month.

 Some of the average monthly expenses include things like: